Learn bandy’s rules, scoring, and strategy to bet smarter. A fast-paced guide to understanding the game and finding value in winter sports betting.

 Bury Fen in East Anglia, England, is recognised as a key location in the early history of bandy and was the site of the first international bandy match, played in 1891 between Bury Fen and the Haarlemsche Hockey & Bandy Club from the Netherlands.
 The first international bandy match and subsequent international bandy matches contributed significantly to the sport’s spread during the first few decades of its history, especially among European countries.
 The National Bandy Association was formed in England and played a crucial role in codifying the rules and promoting international bandy.

 Although similar to ice hockey, the game played in early times was part of a family of ball games and stick and ball games, with players using ice skates on natural ice surfaces.
-The early development of bandy was heavily influenced by other traditional games, and British soldiers helped spread the sport internationally.
+Other traditional games heavily influenced the early development of bandy, and British soldiers helped spread the sport internationally.
 In Russia, the sport became known as Russian hockey, and the development of the bandy rink—originally a large ice field comparable to a football pitch—was essential to the sport’s structure.

 Even Queen Victoria’s husband Prince Albert couldn’t resist playing goalkeeper in a famous exhibition match in 1853 at Windsor Castle.